 The Town of Coventry will host a public hearing regarding the development of an Onsite Wastewater Management Plan on Thursday, September 12th at 7:00 pm at the Coventry Middle School Auditorium, 1675 Flat River Road, Coventry (across from the Town Hall.)
-All persons interested in onsite wastewater manage ment, groundwater and surface water protection are invited to give input to the OWM Committee. big
+All persons interested in onsite wastewater management, groundwater and sur- K. face water protection are in-11 vited to give input to the OWM Committee.
+Now bon Robert H-Johnson noberta H. JOhnson Conc

-Robert H. Johnson, CMC own Gerk Roberta H. Johnson, CMC Town Clerk
+Roberta H. Johnson, CMC Town Clerk